smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 If BT is not connected, the HU will automatically connect BT using `BluetoothDeviceAddress` or request connection from the user.
 (If requireAudioSupport is not set, HU will refer to AppType.

-The current SDL Java Suite library cancels SDL launch if the "requiresAudioSupport" setting is TRUE and BT A2DP is not connected.
+The current SDL Java Suite library cancels SDL launch if the `requiresAudioSupport` setting is TRUE and BT A2DP is not connected.
 However, with this proposal, the SDL app is always launched without depending on the connection status of BT A2DP.